mjpekala/bio-segmentation-dense/README.md

 Some codes for segmenting images via per-pixel (or dense) classification.
 The core idea is based on semantic segmentation [Long et al.] and we borrow the architecture from [Ronneberger et al.].

-**Note: this code is under construction and subject to change.
-Use at your own risk! **

 ## Quick Start